Does Anyone Want It?

 Almost every year in college football there's a clear cut "top team" and about 3-4 other serious contenders who vary from rank 2-10 throughout the season.
 I still think LSU is the top team in the country, but from there the field is about as flooded as UNCW during a thunderstorm.

 They started the year reeling from losing most of their key players from their 2006 squad, but this young team has gotten better each and every week.
 They still lack the star power (I invite you to try to name more than 3 players on their team unless you're a Buckeye fan) but they find themselves with the #1 ranking.
 They more fell into it than earned it...they haven't done anything special except not lose to inferior teams...but they're there nevertheless.
 I'd circle the Michigan game as a probably loss, but now that Mike Hart's future is uncertain Ohio State's road seems that much easier.
-If they go undefeated they'll be playing for the BCS title...but I think a one loss SEC or Pac-10 team, or an undefeated Big East (South Florida) or ACC (Boston College) team gets the nod over a one loss Ohio State.
+If they go undefeated they'll be playing for the BCS title...but I think a one loss SEC or Pac-10 team, or an undefeated Big East (South Florida) or ACC (

 2. Is the SEC West now in doubt?